aspuru-guzik-group/chemspyd/docs/ChemsPyd.md

 # Usage
 - execute the Manager.app first.
 - please see test_example.py
-- you should be able to import ChemspeedController from pylab.instruments
+- you should be able to import Controller from pylab.instruments
-- initiate ChemspeedController() and run commands
+- initiate Controller() and run commands
 - use test_example.py for reference